5.1 magnitude earthquake hits South Bay; 'The dog and I are still under the kitchen table'

 SAN JOSE -- A magnitude 5.1 earthquake quickly followed by a 3.1 aftershock struck the South Bay late Tuesday morning, rattling windows, shelves and nerves across the Bay Area.

 According to the U.S. Geological Survey, the initial temblor struck at 11:42 a.m. with an epicenter near Mt.
-Hamilton most likely along the Calaveras Fault with a second jolt at 11:46 a.m.
+Hamilton along the Calaveras Fault with a second jolt at 11:46 a.m.

 "One of the reasons why we felt the earthquake so strongly even though it was a 5.1 is that it was a shallow earthquake," Kimberly Blisniak of the San Jose State geology department said.